awsdocs/amazon-aurora-user-guide/doc_source/USER_ShareSnapshot.md

 **Note**
 To share an automated DB cluster snapshot, create a manual DB cluster snapshot by copying the automated snapshot, and then share that copy\.

-For more information on copying a snapshot, see [Copying a Snapshot](USER_CopySnapshot.md)\.
+For more information on copying a snapshot, see [Copying a DB Cluster Snapshot](USER_CopySnapshot.md)\.
 For more information on restoring a DB instance from a DB cluster snapshot, see [Restoring from a DB Cluster Snapshot](USER_RestoreFromSnapshot.md)\.

 For more information on restoring a DB cluster from a DB cluster snapshot, see [Overview of Backing Up and Restoring an Aurora DB Cluster](Aurora.Managing.Backups.md)\.